Wildwood Police Investigating Video Showing Officer Punching Woman On Beach While Trying To Subdue Her

 Follow CBSPHILLY Facebook | Twitter

 WILDWOOD, N.J.
-(CBS) — Police in Wildwood are investigating a video posted to social media showing an officer punching a woman in the head on the beach while trying to subdue her.
+(CBS) — The City of Wildwood Police Department issued a statement regarding the investigation of a video posted to social media showing an officer punching a woman in the head on the beach while trying to subdue her.

+An internal affairs investigation was immediately initiated following the incident and the officers have been placed on administrative duty pending the outcome of the full investigation.

+Emily Weinman, 20-years-old, was charged with two counts of Aggravated Assault on a Police Officer, Aggravated Assault by Spitting Bodily Fluids at/on a Police Officer, Disorderly Conduct, Resisting Arrest, Obstruction and Minor in Possession of Alcohol.

 Emily Weinman posted on Facebook that she was on the beach with her daughter, her daughter’s father, and a friend when the incident occurred shortly after 4 p.m.